Start9Labs/docs/src/misc-guides/start-tunnel.md

-# Installing StartTunnel on a VPS
+# Creating a StartTunnel Private Gateway

 ## Use Case

-You can think of StartTunnel as a "virtual router in the cloud", resulting in a new gateway your server can use to expose service interfaces to the public Internet.
+You can think of StartTunnel as a "virtual router in the cloud".
+You can use it for private, remote access, or to expose service interfaces to the public Internet without revealing your home IP address.

 ## Instructions

 1. Rent a VPS from a provider of your choosing.
-Make sure it has at least 500MB of Memory (RAM).
-For transfer (bandwidth), a good rule of thumb is to match your home Internet's maximum _upload_ speed, since that will generally be the bottleneck anyway.
-Any amount of storage is fine.
-The cheapest, lowest-powered option is usually enough.
+StartTunnel does not require significant resources, so the minimum processor (CPU), memory (RAM), and storage (disk) should be enough.
+For transfer (bandwidth), a good rule of thumb is to match your home Internet's maximum _upload_ speed.
+For most use cases, the cheapest option offered by the VPS provider is good enough.

 1. Provision the VPS with the latest version of Debian.

 1. Access the VPS via SSH.

-1. Install start-tunnel: `curl -fsSL https://start9.com/... | bash`.
+1. Install StartTunnel:

-1. Upon completion, your Wireguard config will display in the terminal.
-Copy the contents to your clipboard and follow instructions to [add your new gateway to StartOS](../user-manual/gateways.md#adding-a-gateway)
+        @TODO

+1. Using the StartTunnel UI or CLI, add your server as a device.

+1. Download or copy the resulting `start-tunnel.conf`.

+1. In StartOS, navigate to `System -> Gateways` and click "Add".

+1. Give the gateway a name.
+For example, "StartTunnel 1".

+1. Upload or paste `start-tunnel.conf`.

+1. Click "Save".